standard-crypto/farcaster-hub-gcp/README.md

 - Set the value for the hub libp2p peer ID kubernetes secret
   - Run the docker image locally and generate a new libp2p identity (`yarn identity create && base64 -w0 .hub/default_id.protobuf`)
   - Upload the base64 value as a new secret value revision
-- Set the value for the ethRpcUrl kubernetes secret
+- Set the values for the kubernetes secrets at [gke_secrets.tf](terraform/gke_secrets.tf)
 - Update the docker repository in [docker-bake.hcl](docker-bake.hcl) used in pushing new build images

 ## Update Instructions

 Simple changes to the config of the hub can be propagated as follows:

-1. Make any changes to the farcaster hub container in [docker](./docker/)
-1. Run `docker buildx bake --push` from the repository root
-1. Fetch the sha256 of the new image (from logs or from [GCP](https://console.cloud.google.com/artifacts/docker/sc-farcaster/us-west1/docker/farcaster-hubble?project=sc-farcaster))
+1. Fetch the tag of the new hub docker image from https://github.com/farcasterxyz/hub-monorepo/releases
-1. Write the new image sha256 value to [kubernetes](./terraform/gke_docker_image.tf) -> `image_tag`
+2. Write the image tag to [kubernetes](terraform/gke_deployment.tf) -> `image = "farcasterxyz/hubble:[TAG]"`
-1. Commit and push to the git remote, which will automatically trigger a terraform deployment at https://app.terraform.io/
+3. If using terraform cloud, commit and push to the git remote to trigger a deployment at https://app.terraform.io/